10 Hidden Truths: Is Krav Maga Ineffective?

 Today we are going to shed some light on all these questions and get to the truth.
 So before I go any further, I’m going to have to nip some things in the bud right now.
 And that is that I do not hate Krav Maga.
 Don’t even start in the comments, although I’m sure plenty of you are going to.
 I don’t hate Krav Maga.
 I just think it is fundamentally and in a lot of ways seriously flawed.
 There are a lot of martial arts that are flawed and that’s okay.
-What we have to do as instructors and as students of martial arts is be perpetual learners and admit when our art has problems.
+What we have to do as instructors and as students of martial arts are be perpetual learners and admit when our art has problems.

-We need to see if other martial arts can kind of fill those gaps so that we can be an all-around, better prepared, and better-trained warrior.
+We need to see if other martial arts can kind of fill those gaps so that we can be an all-around, better-prepared, and better-trained warrior.

-Also, I’m probably going to hear in the comments, “what makes you think that you can talk about traditional martial arts or Krav Maga”.
+Also, I’m probably going to hear in the comments, “What makes you think that you can talk about traditional martial arts or Krav Maga”.
 Well, what makes you think that you can defend it?

 Oh, what you’ve trained?
 You’ve trained in traditional martial arts?
 You’ve been training for so many years in Krav Maga.
 You’re “this” instructor in Krav Maga.
 Well, so am I.